mb0/xelf-old/DESIGN.md

 Form Type and Literal
 ---------------------

-This is a work in progress.
+Form literals are used for expression resolvers that cannot be expressed as function.
+Form literals are a more general expression resolver and can direct most aspects of the resolution process.
+Using literals for all expression resolvers allows us to use reference resolution to lookup the resolver.

-With function literals it could makes sense to treat all expression resolvers as literals.
-This way the reference resolution can be used to find the resolver.
-However, most built-in resolvers in this project and in user code do not conform to a simple type signature and need to resolve their arguments for type information anyway.
+Most of the built-in resolvers do not conform to a simple type signature and need to resolve their arguments for type information anyway.
 Modeling these signatures with the type system in the same way as function types would have no clear benefit.
-It is therefor better to introduce another type quasi-literal for resolvers that do not fit a function definition.
+It was therefor decided to introduce another quasi-literal for those cases resolvers.

 Form types can have a signature and the default resolution does use result types if specified.
 Form parameters could be formalized and used to validate the form arguments at some point, but are only used as documentation hint for now.
-The plan is to interpret base types in form signatures in a differnt way than in funcition signatures.
-Base types in form signatures signify poly a type that includes the base type itself and all special types based on it.
+The plan is to interpret base types in form signatures in a different way than in function signatures.
+Base types in form signatures signify poly types that includes the base type itself and all special types based on it.

 Form types have a reference name, primarily to be printable.
 This name is not meant to be resolved,